Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: NSUM estimators

-We often expect there to be barrier effects in practice.
-Typically, we expect that not everyone in the population is equally likely to know people in the hidden population of interest (see for example~\citet{McCormick2012latent} for more discussion).
-For instance, homophily often drives connections, and people who are more similar to people in the hidden population may be more likely to know them \citep{McPherson2001_feather}.
-Additionally, there is evidence that people in the hidden subpopulation often have smaller degrees than people in the general population, which we will see necessarily violates the constant proportion assumption \citep{Shelley1995}.
+Violations of the random mixing assumption are called \textbf{barrier effects} and are often expected in practice.
+Typically, we expect that not everyone in the population is equally likely to know people in the hard-to-reach population of interest.
+Homophily often drives connections, and people who are more similar to people in the hard-to-reach population may be more likely to know them \citep{McPherson2001_feather}.
+Additionally, if people in hard-to-reach subpopulations tend to have smaller or larger degrees than people in the general population, this necessarily violates the random mixing assumption, and there is evidence that this may be true for some subpopulations of interest \citep{Shelley1995}.

-In the years since the early NSUM papers, a body of research has extended this model to handle barrier effects and relax the constant proportion assumption; \cite{McCormick_Oxford_chapter} and \cite{Laga2021thirty} provide detailed reviews of these methods.
+In the years since the early NSUM papers, a body of research has extended this model to handle barrier effects and relax the random mixing assumption; \cite{McCormick_Oxford_chapter} and \cite{Laga2021thirty} provide detailed reviews of these methods.
 However, these approaches are more complex and require additional data.
-For example, the generalized NSUM developed by \citep{FeehanSalganik2016} can be used in the presence of barrier effects and imperfect visibility, but this approach requires sampling from the hidden population in addition to the original probability sample from the general population.
-For this reason, they also describe how correction factors can be applied to the dRpR estimator if sufficient data and expert knowledge exist to estimate those factors.
-We conducted an initial literature search of papers published in 2021 using the network scale-up method to investigate what methods researchers currently seem to use in practice, and we found no papers that use the dRpA and only two reviews or guidance references that even mentioned it (see online supplement for details).
-Most of the studies used either the dRpR, sometimes with scaling factors as recommended by \cite{FeehanSalganik2016}, or a more complicated model developed by \cite{Maltiel2015-barrier}.
+For example, the generalized NSUM developed by \cite{FeehanSalganik2016} can be used in the presence of barrier effects and imperfect visibility, but this approach requires sampling from the hard-to-reach population in addition to the original probability sample from the general population.
+For this reason, \cite{FeehanSalganik2016} also describe how correction factors can be applied to the RR$^*$ estimator if sufficient data and expert knowledge exist to estimate those factors.

+A systematic literature review by \cite{Ocagli2021} of all PubMed papers from the original NSUM paper through 2020 that use NSUM ultimately includes 35 studies.
+Examining these papers ourselves, we found that five of them focus on methods development and another two only estimate network size, not population size.
+Of the remaining 28 studies, all appear to use the RR$^*$ estimator, sometimes with adjustment factors; one compares against generalized NSUM, another compares against the AA estimator, and some are not explicit about the specific estimator or procedure.
+None of these studies use or consider the RA or AR estimators.
+The most commonly used of these four estimators therefore seems to be the RR$^*$ estimator, first proposed to our knowledge by \cite{KillworthMcCarty1998b}.
+Throughout this paper, we write RR$^*$ as a reminder that this is the current default basic NSUM estimator.